glucoseinc/vhakg-tools/README.md

 ### GUI

-- Run `mkdir RDF` only for the first time
+- Run `mkdir RDF`.
-- Place RDF Data on RDF/ only for the first time
+- Place RDF Data on `RDF/` only for the first time
 - Run `chmod +x entrypoint.sh` only for the first time
 - Run `docker compose up --build -d`
-    - **If you use anything besides Apple Silicon, change the [GraphDB image](https://github.com/aistairc/vhakg-tools/blob/9ff62e2607846627abd75cfd53376d2b12b8bd23/compose.yaml#L21C5-L21C41) from `ontotext/graphdb:10.4.4-arm64` to `ontotext/graphdb:10.4.4`**
+    - **Important:** If you are not using Apple Silicon, you must change the [GraphDB image](https://github.com/aistairc/vhakg-tools/blob/9ff62e2607846627abd75cfd53376d2b12b8bd23/compose.yaml#L21C5-L21C41) from `ontotext/graphdb:10.4.4-arm64` to `ontotext/graphdb:10.4.4`
+    - **Important:** Please do not place any files other than .ttl under the `RDF` directory.
+Please delete `.DS_Store` if it exists.
 - Wait for data to be loaded until the Docker GraphDB container displays the log `[main] INFO com.ontotext.graphdb.importrdf.Preload - Finished`.
 - Open http://localhost:5050
-    - Please wait a moment when you first click on the select box, as the back-end system needs to load the activity data.
+    - Please wait a moment when you open first time, as the back-end system needs to load the activity data.

 <p align="center">
     <img src="img/gui.gif" alt="gif" width="50%">